-“When people increase their intake of fresh fruits and vegetables they increase their intake of fiber and cancer fighting micronutrients such as phytonutrients and antioxidants,” Carranza explained.
+“When people increase their intake of fresh fruits and vegetables they increase their intake of fiber and cancer-fighting micronutrients such as phytonutrients and antioxidants,” Carranza explained.
 “Phytonutrients and antioxidants help the body fight against and prevent the process that causes damage to the DNA, and thus help prevent cancer from forming.”

-The study on nutrition and prostate cancer conducted by UC San Francisco Medical Center indicated that “good nutrition may reduce the incidence of prostate cancer and help reduce the risk of prostate cancer progression.”
+A study on nutrition and prostate cancer conducted by UC San Francisco Medical Center indicated that “good nutrition may reduce the incidence of prostate cancer and help reduce the risk of prostate cancer progression.”
 Additionally, “there are many studies currently being conducted to further understand how diet and prostate cancer are related.”

 They contain vitamins, minerals, and fiber as well as various cancer-fighting phytochemicals, such as carotenoids, lycopene, indoles, and flavonols.

 There is consistent evidence that diets high in fruits and vegetables are associated with decreased risks of many cancers.
 While results for prostate cancer risk are not yet conclusive, they are promising.

 Men who consumed at least 28 servings of vegetables per week had a reduced risk of prostate cancer compared with those who ate fewer than 14 servings per week.